Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Conclusion

 \section{Conclusion}

-In this paper, we have presented a scalable parallel approach for approximating the posterior marginals of spatio-temporal GMRFs.
+In this paper, we have presented a scalable distributed approach for approximating the posterior marginals of spatio-temporal GMRFs and approximating the hyperparemeters.
 The proposed methods rely on Krylov solvers for computing the posterior mean and sampling, and a hybrid Rao-Blackwellized Monte Carlo approach for estimating the posterior marginal variances.
+We then reuse the obtained partial inverse to construct a stochastic gradient direction during the optimization step.
 The major emphasis was put on the scalability of algorithms in a setting, where the matrices are prohibitively large and are distributed among many cluster nodes.
 The numerical results demonstrated that the approximation can recover the posterior parameters from R-INLA and the implementation can scale on up to $1024$ cores on $76$ nodes.

-The results also showed that the main computational bottlenecks are direct factorization and sampling.
+Profiling our code also showed that the main computational bottlenecks are direct factorization and sampling.
 Thus, future optimizations to reduce the total run time may include a more efficient extension of partitions and a more localized strategy for generating samples.
 For instance, the overlap parameter could be computed dynamically by using probing techniques to approximate the posterior correlation range.
 Then we can generate more compact overlaps and waste less resources on uncorrelated halo regions.
 To reduce the communication time during sampling stage, one could try to form samples from the separators directly, rather than solving for global samples.
+Lastly, we also note that the condition of the precision matrix $\vect{Q}$ is highly dependent on the hyperparameter configuration, which affects overall convergence of Krylov methods, correlation of the field components, and hence the efficiency of any method based on partitioning the graph.